Written by: Katie Carter, PharmD, BCPS, Indiana University Health

 - Offer germline genetic testing for BRCA1/2 and other ovarian cancer susceptibility genes at time of diagnoses

-- Should be offered individualized genetic risk evaluation/counseling and genetic testing
+- First/second-degree blood relatives with a known germline susceptible gene mutation/variant should be offered individualized genetic risk evaluation/counseling and genetic testing

-- Genetic evaluations can be conducted in conjunction with HCPs including genetic counselors
+- Genetic evaluations can be conducted in conjunction with health care professionals including genetic counselors